 May contain errors — check source documents for definitive information.

-The bill is at the second reading in the Commons.
-If it progresses, it would move to the committee stage before going to the Lords.
+The bill has completed its 1st reading and is at the 2nd reading stage in the Commons.
+If it passes this stage, it will move to committee stage and then further readings in both Houses.

 Generated 13 March 2026